Connectivity Maintenance and Recovery for Multi-Robot Motion Planning: PRELIMINARIES

 where $\tau_m > 0$ is the curve duration and $b_{j, n}(\cdot)$ are the Bernstein basis polynomials

-B\'ezier curves are smooth by construction, and it's easy to evaluate their derivatives (which are also themselves B\'ezier curves).
+B\'ezier curves are smooth by construction, and it is easy to evaluate their derivatives (which are also themselves B\'ezier curves).
 The resulting curve $\mathcal{B}(t)$ lies entirely within the convex hull of its control points.
 These properties make B\'ezier curves particularly well suited for trajectory optimization.

 To generate long-horizon trajectories, we can concatenate multiple B\'ezier curves to form a piecewise spline.
 With $M$ segments, the full spline, indexed by $m \in \{0, 1, \dots, M-1\}$, can be defined by the collection of control points